Advantages & Disadvantages of Working for a Fortune 500 Employer

 Most of the Fortune 500 companies have large "alumni" groups on LinkedIn and elsewhere.
 Search LinkedIn and Google for "[employer name] alumni" for example, and you may find both online and off-line groups where you can connect and expand your network.

 When the layoffs began with my employer, many of my colleagues ended up working for customers or following other co-workers and managers to other employers.
 It wasn't easy to survive the layoffs, but it would have been much tougher for all of us without that large network to tap.

 How to Make Employee Referral Programs Work for You (with Sample Messages) for more information about how to leverage that network.

 If you don't work in the headquarters location, your job and career opportunities may be more limited inside the company, but that name on your resume may well open more doors to you with other employers.

-But, when I was laid off (the company, and all 120,000 jobs, disappeared in fewer than 10 years!), local employers were not interested in hiring me.
+But, when I was laid off (the company, and all 120,000 jobs, disappeared in fewer than 5 years!), small local employers were not interested in hiring me.
 One even told me that I was "just another big-company bureaucrat."

-If the Fortune 500 were a country, their combined revenues of $12.1 trillion would create the world's second largest economy, second only to the United States.
-The Fortune 500 are home to millions of jobs of many diverse backgrounds, many different locations, and in many different industries.
+If the Fortune 500 companies were a country, their combined revenues of $12.1 trillion would create the world's second largest economy, second only to the United States.
+The Fortune 500 are home to millions of jobs of many diverse backgrounds, many different locations, with many different "corporate cultures," and in many different industries.

 Neither Job-Hunt.org nor NETability, Inc. have any relationship with Fortune magazine or its parent company.
 We provide this information as a service to job seekers.